energy efficiency tab

 Transitioning Our Energy Mix

-Not all GHG emissions can be mitigated by efficiencies and technology.
-The sourcing and mix of our energy supply plays a critical role in determining our carbon performance.
-To that end, CMC continually investigates and implements new energy sourcing options that better serve our business and our customers, including the use of renewable energy sources.
+Process efficiency and technology can’t mitigate all GHG emissions.
+The sourcing and mix of our energy supply plays a critical role in our carbon footprint.
+That’s why CMC continually investigates and implements new energy sourcing options that better serve our business and our customers, including the use of renewable energy sources.

-• Ensuring we have an adequate supply of power
+• Ensure we have an adequate and reliable supply of power

-• Securing the economic purchase of renewable power.
+• Secure the economic purchase of renewable power

 GHG Emissions Intensity